Blueberry Peach Crisp

 A dish of blueberry peach crisp next to a pan of the crisp

-Serving suggestions:
+Serving Suggestions

-Gluten-free peach crisp is delicious served warm a la mode (with vanilla or cinnamon ice cream on top) for a summer family dinner, barbecue, 4th of July, Father's Day, wedding or baby shower, or pool party.
+Gluten-free peach crisp is delicious served warm à la mode (with vanilla or cinnamon ice cream on top) for a summer family dinner, barbecue, 4th of July, Father's Day, wedding, or baby shower, or pool party.
 It's also delicious with fresh whipped cream!

-Leftovers are delicious served on pancakes or french toast for breakfast, warmed for an afternoon snack, or for a light dessert.
+Leftovers are delicious served on pancakes or French toast for breakfast, warmed for an afternoon snack, or for a light dessert.

-Storage directions:
+Storage Directions

 Leftovers keep covered in a container in the refrigerator for up to 4-5 days.
 They do not freeze well.